-OMAHA (DTN) -- Heavy rain for the Midwest, and a chance for snow in northern crop areas, are the key weather items for the commodity trade's attention Thursday.
+OMAHA (DTN) -- Rain to delay planting in the Midwest and scattered rainfall for the Black Sea region and Europe are key weather items for the commodity trade's attention Wednesday.

 Bryce Anderson can be reached at firstname.lastname@example.org

 © Copyright 2020 DTN/The Progressive Farmer.
 All rights reserved.